percona/mongo-upgrade-tools/README.md

 5. Once all `SECONDARY` nodes for the given shard are upgraded, stepdown the `PRIMARY` and upgrade it
 6. Upgrade mongos
 7. Re-enable balancers
+8. Upgrade is complete

-The upgrade does not set the feature compatibility version (FCV) to the new relsease.
+The upgrade does not set the feature compatibility version (FCV) to the new release.
 Enabling these backwards-incompatible features can complicate the downgrade process since you must remove any persisted backwards-incompatible features before you downgrade.
 It is recommended that after upgrading, you allow your deployment to run without enabling these features for a burn-in period to ensure the likelihood of downgrade is minimal.
 When you are confident that the likelihood of downgrade is minimal, enable these features.

 ## Quick guide